RetroReversing/retroReversing/categories/misc/Conferences.md

 Which Company Should I Work For? | Ernest Adams | Roundtable | CGDC93-055

-Potentially not recorded were the following talks:
+Potentially not officialy recorded were the following talks:
-* Legal Trends Affecting Computer Game Development by Alisa Baker
+* **Legal Trends Affecting Computer Game Development** by Alisa Baker
-* No Wine Before Its Time? by Michael Crick
+* **No Wine Before Its Time?** by Michael Crick

 ---
 ## CGDC 1994